evanwilliamsC137/springblog/README.md

 Includes the ability to search for a post by title

-Application was made with the use of Java, MySQL, HTML, CSS, Bootstrap, withing the spring framework
+Application was made with the use of Java, MySQL, HTML, CSS, Bootstrap, within the spring framework